Tr100000/unfair/README.md

 # Unfair
-Makes Minecraft completely unfair and unplayable.
+This is a Minecraft mod that makes the game completely unplayable.

+Forge and Fabric won't be supported.